The white stone houses, called Trulli, with the characteristic cone shaped roofs in the Abruzzo region, Italy

 Important

-When using the OVS construction, remember that the object pronoun has to agree in gender and number with the object noun.
+When using the OVS construction, remember that the object pronoun has to in and with the object noun.

 I contanti li ho prelevati ieri mattina.